Noakhali riots: Noakhali on the eve of Partition

-Though the massacres and mass conversions had stopped in October, persecution of the Hindu population continued in Noakhali, even during Gandhi's stay there.
+Although the massacres and mass conversions had stopped in October, persecution of the Hindu population continued in Noakhali, even during Gandhi's stay there.
 A week after Gandhi's departure from Noakhali, A. V. Thakkar wrote from Chandpur on 9 March before leaving for Mumbai that lawlessness was still persisting in Noakhali and Tipperah.
-Even five months after the riots in October, there was no sign of its stopping.
+Even five months after the riots in October, there was no sign of it stopping.
 On the contrary the withdrawal of some of the temporary police stations was encouraging the criminal elements.
 On 19 March 1947, the Muslims held secret meetings in various places.
 They threatened the Hindus with mass slaughter.
 Ghulam Sarwar convened a huge meeting at Sonapur under the Ramganj police station on 23 March.
 The day was to be celebrated as Pakistan Day, and the day's programme was a general strike.
 Thousands of Muslims would gather at the meeting, which had been announced in the village markets on 20 March by the beating of the drums.
 At the announcement of the meeting, the Hindus began to flee, fearing further oppression.
-The Choumohani railway station became packed with Hindu refugees.
-The relief workers of the Gandhi peace mission requested the District Superintendent of Police, the Additional District Magistrate and Abdul Gofran, a minister, not to allow the meeting to be held.
+The Choumohani railway station was packed with Hindu refugees.

+Relief workers from the Gandhi peace mission requested the District Superintendent of Police, the Additional District Magistrate and Abdul Gofran, a minister, not to allow the meeting to be held.
 The DSP, however, stated that the meeting would be held and the police would adopt adequate security measures.
-The relief workers reported the matter to Mahatma Gandhi and Suhrawardy and the latter wired a government order to the Noakhali SP on 22 March prohibiting meetings in public places, processions and slogans.
+The relief workers reported the matter to Gandhi and Suhrawardy, and the latter wired a government order to the Noakhali SP on 22 March prohibiting meetings in public places, processions and slogans.
 However, meetings could be held in private places like madrasas and mosques.
 Rehan Ali, the Officer-in-Charge of the Ramganj police station, said that the meeting would be held at the Amtali ground, which was a private place as it was adjacent to a mosque, and therefore the government order would not be violated.
 The Muslim League leadership resolved to hold the meeting at any cost.
 Muslim League leaders Mohammad Ershad and Mujibur Rahman enlisted minister Abdul Gofran as one of the speakers at the meeting.
 On 23 March 4,000 to 5,000 Muslims marched in a procession from Ramganj to Kazirkhil and then back to Ramganj, chanting slogans, and gathered for the meeting.
 Addressing the gathering one of the speakers, Yunus Mian Pandit, criticised the Hindus for the practice of untouchability and lack of a purdah system and justified an economic boycott on them.